Your Pet’s Quality of Life Can Be Improved

 The rehabilitation services Guardian Veterinary Specialists provides

-After a comprehensive initial evaluation and physical examination, our rehabilitation expert will develop a plan of care tailored to your pet’s unique needs.
+After a comprehensive initial evaluation, our rehabilitation expert will develop a plan of care tailored to your pet’s unique needs.
 This plan may include:

 - Therapeutic exercise for improving range of motion, strength, coordination and balance